Narrowboat Holidays in England

 The Hatton Lock Flight is known as the stairway to heaven as the 21 locks lift boats 2 miles up the steep Avon Valley from Warwickshire.
 If you like your canal boat holidays active – this is the route for you!

-Between 17 – 19 June 2016 is the Folk and Boat Festival at Middlewich.
+In June each year you can enjoy the excitement of the Folk and Boat Festival at Middlewich.
 Moor up on the Trent and Mersey Canal (for free) and join in the celebrations at this popular town that has roots back to the Roman times.
-Click here for more info: http://www.midfest.org.uk
+Visit their website here for more information.

 Edinburgh Festival takes place the last three weeks of August each year.
 It’s a must-see for any theatre-lovers, with all possible venues across the city including churches, basements, pubs becoming venues for plays, musicals and comedy shows.
 You can enjoy a weekend break on a boat here, but early booking is advised.